MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

 Perimeter subnets are internet facing and include an SAP perimeter subnet and an Application Gateway subnet.
 Here are our recommendations for designing these two subnets.

-**SAP perimeter subnet**: The SAP perimeter subnet is a demilitarized zone (DMZ) that contains internet-facing applications such as SAProuter, SAP Cloud Connector, SAP Analytics Cloud Agent, and Application Gateway.
+**SAP perimeter subnet**: The SAP perimeter subnet is a perimeter network that contains internet-facing applications such as SAProuter, SAP Cloud Connector, SAP Analytics Cloud Agent, and Application Gateway.
 These services have dependencies on SAP systems that an SAP team should deploy, manage, and configure.
 A central IT team shouldn't manage the services in the SAP perimeter subnet.
 For this reason, you should place these services in the SAP spoke virtual network and not the Hub virtual network.
 The architecture diagram only shows a production SAP perimeter network.
 It doesn't have an SAP perimeter subnet in the non-production virtual networks.
 The workloads in the non-production SAP subscription use the services in the SAP perimeter subnet.

 You can create separate set SAP perimeter subnet in the non-production subscription.
 We only recommend this approach for critical workloads or workloads that will change frequently.
 A dedicated non-production SAP perimeter is helpful for testing and new feature deployment.
 Less critical applications or applications that will only have few modifications over time don't need a separate non-production SAP perimeter subnet.